Residence & Roommate Assignments

 Requesting a Roommate

 You should not feel pressure to “find” a roommate.
 Student Affairs strongly discourages first-year students from requesting specific roommates.
 In our experience, first-year students fare better with roommates selected by the Office of Residence Life and Health Education than with those chosen by the students themselves.
+Student-athletes will not be paired with athletes from the same team.

 If you have any questions, please feel free to email email@example.com or call 207-786-6215.